 Transferring an Asset between departments

-- The body of the email should contain the Asset Tag#, the losing DeptID and the gaining DeptID.
-As long as the losing and gaining DeptID's are the same, multiple items can be transfered via one email.
+- The body of the email should contain the Asset Tag#, the losing DeptID, and the gaining DeptID.
+As long as the losing and gaining DeptID's are the same, multiple items can be transferred via one email.